qwacko/pb_plus/README.md

 ## Configuration Locations

-Configuration can be read from a toml file (./config.toml), yaml file (./config.yaml), JSON file (./config.json), or environment variables.
+Configuration can be read from a TOML file (./config.toml), YAML file (./config.yaml), JSON file (./config.json), or environment variables.
 The configuration is with the following precedence (higher overridea lower):

 1. Command Line Flag
 2. Environment variables